 Don’t wave the white flag at Barrie’s winter season just yet.

-Sunday’s snowing, blowing winter weather, which continued into Monday morning, is surely a sign of things to come for the Barrie area this winter – but the frigid temperatures and accumulations of the white stuff won’t be too much out of the ordinary from December to February.
+Snowing, blowing winter weather this month is surely a sign of things to come for the Barrie area this winter – but the frigid temperatures and accumulations of the white stuff won’t be too much out of the ordinary from December to February.

 “There’s been a lot of scary news out there,” said David Phillips, senior climatologist with Environment and Climate Change (ECC) Canada, mentioning other weather forecasters.
 “But we’re saying milder than normal.
 In all of Ontario – December, January, February – it’s showing warmer than normal.”